At the School of Life Sciences we are committed to inspiring the next generation of researchers and leaders in life sciences.

 Successful applicants will be selected in a two-tier process.
 Shortlisting for interview is based on the applicants grades in relevant modules, the previous academic and extra-curricular experience, and the quality of the case made within the application (note all applications are reviewed by independent assessors).
 This is followed by the interview stage where we are particularly looking for enthusiasm and knowledge in the area of the prospective placement.
 For the Wellcome Biomedical Vacation Scholarship scheme, applicants who meet one or more of our widening participation criteria will receive a contextual flag which will be used to prioritise for funding (please see here for more details).

-Please note: Applicants will be notified by email if selected for an interview.
+Please note: The call for the first round of applications will close on Monday 13th January at 12 noon.
+Applicants will be notified by email if selected for an interview.
 As the applications are often reviewed in batches not all applicants will hear about the outcome of their application at the same time.
+Applications can still be submitted after this date but they will not be reviewed until the deadline for the second call for applications is announced in late January.

 Applicant with caring responsibilities?